Apartment vs Condo and Which is Right for You

 At first glance, a condo building looks quite similar to an apartment building.
 It’s a multi-unit dwelling, typically with some common amenities that all residents can use.

 The key difference?
-In a condo, an individual person owns each unit.
-The buildings typically managed by a homeowner’s association, and the HOA will often hire a third-party property management company to handle the day-to-day operations.
+In a condo, a person owns each unit.
+A homeowner’s association typically manages the buildings, and the HOA will often hire a third-party property management company to handle the day-to-day operations.

 In many cases, the owner lives in the unit they own.
 However, some owners opt to rent out their units to tenants.